alm-tools/alm/docs/contributing/DEPLOYMENT.md

 # Deployment
+Once you are happy with the code:
-Just run [`npm version`](https://docs.npmjs.com/cli/version) with major/minor/patch.
-Once you push the outcome to github we will automatically deploy to NPM.
+* Just run [`npm version`](https://docs.npmjs.com/cli/version) with major/minor/patch.
+* Push the outcome to github (`git push --tags`).
+Travis will automatically deploy tagged commits to NPM!
+* Write release notes on Github https://github.com/TypeScriptBuilder/tsb/releases

 # Initial Travis Setup
 *Just for record on how this was setup*.